 This pain is all too familiar, affecting many knowledge workers.
 Peter Drucker predicted the rise of this new knowledge worker economy in 1959.
 In a seminal article in Harvard Business Review, Drucker argued that this shift would reshape the way we work.
 This modern economy calls for new career paths and models of management and yet, our models still draw heavily from the industrial revolution.

-What in means in practical terms are linear, rigid career paths that often constrict highly experienced professionals with little interest in management.
+What that means in practical terms are linear, rigid career paths that often constrict highly experienced professionals with little interest in management.

 The details of your story may vary but for the most, it follows a familiar path.
 You travel along a default career path until a decision point when you need to shift the trajectory.
 This typically means obtaining new skills like learning how to become a manager or business skills when to work for yourself.
 What you really want is to use and deepen your expertise.
 What you lack is a clear path to move forward along your desired trajectory.
 And without an objective mentor, you’re more likely to choose an undesirable path, or worse, choose none at all, allow inertia to carry you along.